Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

-For \srp, we show instead that there exist extensions of $(H)$ and $(C_h,S)$ that are Nash Equilibria.
-Let $\sigma$ be the strategy where $A$ chooses $H$, everyone chooses $P$ after a dishonest closing attempt, $B$ chooses $I$ after $(C_h)$ and $(C_c)$ and $A$ chooses $H$ after $(C_h,I)$ and $(C_c,I)$.
-Then, no one can deviate to increase their utility and therefore $(H)$ is an \srp{} history.
-To prove $(C_h,S)$ is \srp, we consider the strategy $\sigma'$, which is the same as $\sigma$, except $A$ chooses $C_h$ and $B$ chooses $S$ after $(C_h)$.
-This is also a Nash Equilibrium. $\square$ \end{proof}
+For \srp, we show instead that there exist extensions (Definition III.11) $\sigma$ of $(H)$ and $\sigma'$ of $(C_h,S)$ that are Nash Equilibria.
+Let $\sigma$ be the strategy, where $A$ chooses $H$, everyone chooses $P$ after a dishonest closing attempt $D$, $B$ chooses $\mathfrak{I}$ after $(C_h)$ and $(C_c)$ and $A$ chooses $H$ after $(C_h,\mathfrak{I})$ and $(C_c,\mathfrak{I})$.
+Then, player $B$'s deviations have no impact, thus cannot not increase his utility, and player $A$'s deviations either lead to the same utility as $\sigma$, or to the strictly worse utility $-a$.
+Anyway, no player can deviate to increase their utility and therefore $\sigma$ and thus $(H)$ is \srp{}.
+To prove $(C_h,S)$ is \srp, we consider the strategy $\sigma'$, which is the same as $\sigma$, except $A$ initially chooses $C_h$ and $B$ chooses $S$ after $(C_h)$.
+A deviation of $A$ either leads to utility $\alpha-\epsilon$ for her, which is worse than $\sigma$'s utility, or to utility $-a$, which is even worse.
+For $B$, a deviation either leads to the same utility $\alpha$ (taking $\mathfrak{I}$ after $(C_h)$), to a slightly worse $\alpha-\epsilon$ (choosing $H$ after $(C_h)$) or to the way worse $-b$ ($D$ after $(C_h)$).
+Every other deviation has no impact on the history.
+Hence, as nobody profits from deviating, $\sigma'$ is also a Nash Equilibrium. \end{proof}

-\corthree* \begin{proof} Once the opponent's balance is below $f$, that party can start the closing game, therefore the opponent becoming $A$.
-Thus, by applying \Cref{thm:secflaw}, it follows that the opponent can make the rational player lose money by closing unilaterally and dishonestly.
-If it is not the first time that that player's balance is below $f$, then we are even in the situation of \Cref{cor:cor2}, where it is rational of $A$ to close dishonestly. $\square$ \end{proof}

 We present an additional theorem, discussing the case where player $B$ has little funds left in the channel.
 Since the roles of player $A$ and $B$ are arbitrary, it is of little importance because the results give stronger security guarantees as for the case where $A$ has a low balance.
 Nevertheless, we state it for the sake of completeness.